Skip to next element

 Cleaning the Tank and Connections

-Over time, e-liquid residue can build up in the "chimney" of the tank or around the 510 connection (the threaded point where the tank meets the battery).
+Over time, e-liquid residue can build up in the "chimney" of the tank or around the 510 connection.
 Use a cotton swab or a paper towel to wipe these areas clean once a week.
-If you are changing flavors, you can rinse your glass tank sections in warm water, but ensure they are completely dry before reassembling.

 Replacing the Coil

 The coil is a consumable component.
-As the organic cotton wick is heated repeatedly, it will eventually begin to degrade, and the metal heating element will collect "caramelized" sugars from the e-liquid flavoring.
 You will know it is time to change the coil when the flavor begins to taste muted or "burnt," or if the vapor production drops significantly.
-On average, a coil lasts between one and two weeks depending on the sweetness of your e-liquid and how frequently you vape.
+On average, a coil lasts between one and two weeks.

 Priming the Coil